ucesys/dremio-toolkit/README.md

     -p or --password : User password.
     -i or --input-filename : Json file name with snapshot of Dremio environment.
     -y or --dry-run : Whether it's a dry run or changes should be made to the target.
-    -r or --report-filename : CSV file name for the exception' report.
+    -r or --report-filename : File name for the tab delimited exception' report.
     -e or --report-delimiter : Delimiter to use in the exception report.
 Default is tab.
     -l or --log-level : Set Log Level to DEBUG, INFO, WARN, ERROR.
     -v or --verbose : Set Log to verbose to print object definitions instead of object IDs.